dorianps/docker/itksnap/README.md

 Just close the ITKsnap window; the container is removed when you exit because it is started with the `--rm` flag.

 #### Nothing appears when I load an image, and I see errors on the  terminal.
-If ITKsnap opens but you don't see the data you loaded, and you see errors like `QGLContext::makeCurrent(): Cannot make invalid context current` in the terminal, there might be an OpenGL problem on your computer.
-If you are using MobaXterm, try setting the OpenGL acceleration to Software in `Settings -> X11 -> OpenGL acceleration`.
+If ITKsnap opens but you don't see the data you loaded, and you see errors in the terminal like `QGLContext::makeCurrent(): Cannot make invalid context current`, there might be an OpenGL issue on your X-server.
+If you are using MobaXterm, try changing `Settings -> X11 -> OpenGL acceleration` to `Software`.